0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

         <img width="600" src="../imgs/quick-start-demo/verifier-lp.png"></img>
     </div>

-2. Now you will again make use of the JSON Schema URL `ipfs://QmTSwnuCB9grYMB2z5EKXDagfChurK5MiMCS6efrRbsyVX`.
+2. Now you will again make use of the JSON-LD URL we have also provided: `ipfs://QmdH1Vu79p2NcZLFbHxzJnLuUHJiMZnBeT7SNpLaqK7k9X`.
 Here is how the query should look like:

     <div align="center">
         <img width="600" src="../imgs/quick-start-demo/verifier-query.png"></img>